Ray3R3/Ray3R3/README.md

 - 👋 Hi, I’m @Raymond!
 A philosophy undergraduate at the University of Cambridge
-- 👀 I’m interested in Cogniive-inspired network architectures
+- 👀 I’m interested in Cognitive-inspired network architectures
 - 🌱 I’m currently focused on end-end data pipelines
 - 📫 How to reach me: Ray Erewunmi (Linkedin) | re379@cam.ac.uk (email)